dvekeman/spreadsheet/README.md

+# IMPORTANT: this is a custom fork, please go to: https://github.com/vaadin/spreadsheet for the official version

 # Vaadin Spreadsheet

 Vaadin Spreadsheet is a UI component add-on for Vaadin 7 which provides means to view and edit Excel spreadsheets in Vaadin applications.